jgvictores/jgvictores.github.io/cv/README.md

 - email labels: paperAccepted (also in svn:research/papers).
 - Scholar: Previously check if exists in Scholar or if .bib can be exported from official sites.
 - Mendeley: Then main workflow begins with Mendeley.
-- LaTeX: Select all and export Mendeley.
-Update .tex.
+- LaTeX: From Mendeley, select all, sort by Added (most recent top), and Export.
+Update .tex to include new bibentry.
 Run ./run.sh, which adds SM thesis which is not exported, and also does make bibtex.
 - RoboticsLab: If not exist, This has to be done manually.
-- ResearchGate: If not exist, import .bib, can be helped by RoboticsLab.
+- ResearchGate: If not exist, import .bib (can be exported from Mendeley).
-- ORCID: Common not exist, import .bib, can be exported from Mendeley.
+- ORCID: If not exist (common case), import .bib (can be exported from Mendeley).
 Update month and day.
-- LinkedIn: Common not exist, This has to be done manually, the ResearchGate interface can help.
+- LinkedIn: If not exist (common case), This has to be done manually, the ResearchGate interface can help.

 ## Helpful Links
 - http://tex.stackexchange.com/questions/60565/separating-two-types-of-articles-from-bibtex-using-printbibliography